Doing Business in Brazil

 The agent and distributor may suffer loss with the early and unjustified repudiation of the contract.

-The Civil Code of 2002 did not make any changes in relation to the indemnities stipulated in the Special Law, but it did alter the length of the prior notice period, the party rescinding now being obliged to grant 90 days’ notice to the agent in the event of unjustified termination.
+The Brazilian Civil Code altered the length of the prior notice period, obliging the party rescinding to grant 90 days’ notice to the agent in the event of unjustified termination.

 As regards distribution agreements, there have always been doubts in relation to the obligation to indemnify, as well as the calculation of the amount due.
 Which rules are applicable?
 These issues have given rise to numerous legal disputes in the Brazilian courts.